prideout/camera_demo/README.md

 # TODO

 - map constraints
+    - PARCC_CONSTRAIN_AXIS (this is the default; work on implementing this first)
+    - PARCC_CONSTRAIN_FULL (no area outside the map can ever be visible)

+- add a max_zoom constaint

 - "Show frame" buttons

-- orbit mode
-    - I think the aabb should be replaced with a fallback sphere

 - more API cleanup
     - parcc_frame should perhaps be an opaque structure
         - could be a 4-tuple of floats (mode + 3 data fields) that gets casted to 1 of 2 types
     - I guess the config should not be passed by value. (play with coliru?)

+- orbit mode
+    - I think the aabb should be replaced with a fallback sphere

 - two emscripten demos (no microui stuff, probably)